Untreated Trauma

 Untreated Trauma is the sixth studio album by American rapper Mozzy.
 It was released on September 17, 2021 via Mozzy Records/EMPIRE.
 It features guest appearances from Babyface Ray, Celly Ru, E Mozzy, EST Gee, Kalan.FrFr and YFN Lucci.
 The album peaked at number 19 on the US Billboard 200 chart.

+Commercial performance

+In the week of October 2, 2021, Untreated Trauma debuted at number 19 on the Billboard 200 with 19,500 album-equivalent units (including 10,500 in pure album sales), making it the best-selling R&B/hip-hop album for that week.
+The album also accumulated 11.5 million on-demand streams that same week.

+Untreated Trauma also debuted at number 10 on the Top R&B/Hip-Hop Albums chart and at number 9 on the Top Rap Albums, becoming Mozzy's first and second top-10 album on both charts respectively and his sixth entry overall on both charts.